+A guide to the world’s biggest flightless birds.
+Residents of Hertfordshire in England may have gotten a glimpse of an unusual site in the last few weeks — a large, flightless bird called a greater rhea that looks somewhat like an ostrich.
 The female, named Rita (and nicknamed Chris by locals after English singer-songwriter Chris Rea), escaped from captivity last month and has been on the loose ever since.
 She’s been spotted wandering canola fields and as of last weekend had apparently taken up residence on a golf course.
 Locals are threatening to shoot the three-year-old big bird, but her owner hopes to lure her back home with her favorite dog food.
 Her owner thinks Rita may just be looking for a mate.
 Locals have been warned not to approach Rita, as rheas have dangerous claws.
 Ostrich (Struthio camelus) Ostrich Artbandito/Flickr (CC BY-NC-ND 2.0) Emu (Dromaius novaehollandiae) Southern Cassowary (Casuarius casuarius) Northern cassowary (Casuarius unappendiculatus) Northern cassowary sarsifa/Flickr (CC BY-NC-SA 2.0) Darwin’s rhea Big Bird.

 Bird and moon.
 Wildlife rehabbers: you can download this chart in funny (PDF) and serious (PDF) versions to print out!
 If it's useful and you're able to, you can support me by buying something from my store.
 Birds.
 Identifying Cooper's and Sharp-shinned Hawks.
 Identification tips There are lots of field marks to distinguish these hawks, although some are judgment calls (such as size) and some require a certain perspective (front or back of bird).
 The best way to distinguish Sharp-shinned from Cooper's hawks is to try to gather as many field marks as possible.
 Here are some key field marks to look for first: With all plumages, Cooper's Hawks are barrel shaped, with the width of the chest fairly close in size to the width of the hips and the largest portion of the chest about halfway down the body.

 Sharp-shinned Hawks, on the other hand, are widest at the shoulder and get distinctly narrower down to the hips.
+The size of the head relative to the body can be a reliable field mark.
 More identification tips and challenges can be seen on the Accipiter Photo Gallery page.
 Did you know?
 FeederWatch data shows that accipiters, especially Cooper's Hawks, are becoming more common around feeder areas.
 Additional resources Return to Tricky Bird ID Index.
 Crow info.
 So, you want to know more about CROWS?

 Good for you.
 Crows are fascinating animals.
 Follow the links below to find out why I think so.
 News about crows and the West Nile Virus.
 More about McGowan's crow study.
 How to interpret the tags, as well as how to report sightings.
 Frequently Asked Questions about Crows Selected References on the American Crow, Corvus brachyrhynchos Return to Kevin J. Bad photos of Good Birds.
 Confusing Domestic Ducks.
 Confusing Domestic Ducks (and hybrids) Pictures taken with an Olympus D-450, D-40, or Sony Sureshot digital camera through a Swarovski HD80 or Swarovski AT80 spotting scope.
 All photos © Kevin and Jay McGowan, unless otherwise noted.

 Odd Ducks By Kevin J. McGowan (First published in the Cayuga Bird Club Newsletter, February and March 2006) What is that strange looking duck?
 It’s a domestic duck.
 This is probably the most common answer to most beginning birder’s duck problems.
 Mallard breeds can be somewhat confusing.
 It’s an exotic duck.
 Ducks are good fliers, and some fly long distances in migration.
 It’s a hybrid duck.
 Male ducks provide no parental care, and female ducks do not have to feed their young, just lead them around.
 It’s in eclipse plumage or transitioning out.
 Dabbling ducks are unusual in that the males have a very briefly held drab plumage in the summer, known as an “eclipse” plumage.
 It’s a mutant duck.
 Weird things happen in nature.
 Look at this Baby Bird.
 Abirdnamedswoop: Swoop’s lil siblings are getting so cute!
 Reblogged 3 hours ago from lazuli-bunting (Originally from abirdnamedswoop) 206 notes Tagged: parrot, cockatiel, .
 Source: abirdnamedswoop childofthefoxes: A Mother Watching Over Her Young!